sprblm/dots-patterns/patterns/prioritize-backup.md

 ## Best Practice: How to Implement Prioritize Backup

-- Prioritize backup can be more useful for static data.
+- It can be more useful for static data (i.e., data that doesn't change).
-- Trust needs to be established among organizations beforehand to create systems that are resilient with good feedback loops.
+- Trust needs to be established among any partner organizations beforehand to ensure a resilient backup network.
 - Make sure to communicate about the community-owned infrastructure upfront.
 - If possible, encrypt data before backup so that it is not readable by the storage providers.

 ## Potential Problems with Prioritize Backup

-- Without encryption of contents that are being syncronized across the network, users could be subject to attacks.
-Be sure to communicate when unencrypted data will be stored and readable by back up services.
+- Without encryption, users could be subject to attacks.
+Be sure to communicate when unencrypted data will be stored and readable by others.
 - Prioritize backup can be too technical.
 Hide advanced metrics and show users simple indicators for cancelled, paused, in progress, completed, and error.
 - It could be difficult to delete data if there are many storage providers or peers on the network.